Mitchell Donald

-Mitchell Glenn Donald (born 10 December 1988) is a professional footballer who plays as a midfielder.
+Mitchell Glenn Donald (born 10 December 1988) is a former professional footballer who played as a defensive midfielder.
 He previously played for AFC Ajax, where he went through the youth program.
-Born in the Netherlands, he represents the Suriname national team.
+Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Ajax

 Born in Nieuw-Vennep, Donald joined Ajax following spells at amateur sides SV Bijlmer and A.V.V.
 Zeeburgia.
 He joined the first team of Ajax after the 2006–07 winter break in February 2007.
-Donald made his professional Ajax debut under manager Henk ten Cate on 14 February 2007 in the UEFA Cup clash against SV Werder Bremen.
+Donald made his professional Ajax debut under manager Henk ten Cate on 14 February 2007, in the UEFA Cup clash against SV Werder Bremen.
 In August 2007 he participated in the 1–0 win over PSV Eindhoven to clinch the Johan Cruijff-schaal, his first trophy.
 Donald made his Eredivisie debut on 23 September 2007 in a match against AZ, coming on as a substitute for Klaas-Jan Huntelaar.
 He went on to make two more substitutes appearances in the 2007–08 season, on 25 November 2007 against Vitesse Arnhem and on 13 January 2008 against AZ.

-Donald made no appearances in the Eredivisie in the 2008–09 season under manager Marco van Basten after being badly injured in pre-season at the Amsterdam Tournament in a challenge on Inter's Adriano, but he reestablished himself in the squad following the appointment of Martin Jol.
+Donald made no appearances in the Eredivisie in the 2008–09 season under manager Marco van Basten, after being badly injured in pre-season at the Amsterdam Tournament in a challenge on Inter's Adriano, but he reestablished himself in the squad following the appointment of Martin Jol.